ThatDevSam/weatherApp/README.md

 VITE_API_KEY=<Your API key goes here.>
 ```

-### Run the following command from the root direct of the project in your terminal to install the dependenc>
+### Run the following command from the root direct of the project in your terminal to install the dependencies.
 ```
 npm install
 ```